Elaine Noble: Massachusetts House of Representatives

 In 1974, Noble was elected to the state House of Representatives for the 6th Suffolk district with 59% of the vote. against Joseph P. Cimino, the part-owner of a chain of singles bars She has described the campaign as "very ugly", including "shooting through my windows, destroying my car, breaking windows at my campaign headquarters, [and] serious harassment".
 Her election made her the first openly LGBT candidate elected to a state-level office in the United States.
 She was sworn into office on New Year's Day 1975 by governor Michael Dukakis.

 As an educator, Noble supported desegregation of Boston public schools.
 She encouraged her campaigners to oversee school pick-ups and drop-offs for children in her district.
 She was the only white member of the Boston delegation that rode school busses with the children.
 Her support angered her constituents, both conservative as well as gay and lesbian, who expected her to focus solely on gay and lesbian issues.
 Her house was vandalized and she was threatened with a gun.
 She also felt burdened and frustrated by the demands of gay men and lesbians who seemed to expect that she speak for all of them.
 She said, "The gay community expected me to be on call 24 hours a day.
 It was like they felt they owned me."

 Noble was an early critic of Father Paul Shanley, a Catholic priest who was ultimately convicted of sex crimes in 2005.
 She reported Shanley's comments and behavior to Boston officials on several occasions in the 1970s to no avail.

 Noble was re-elected in 1976 with almost 90% of the vote, and her second two-year term started on January 1, 1977.

 In March 1977, Noble was part of the first delegation of gay men and lesbians invited to the White House under President Jimmy Carter to discuss issues important to the LGBT community.

 1978 United States Senate campaign

 After two terms in the Massachusetts House, Noble ran for the United States Senate in 1978.
+Her campaign received endorsements from United States House Speaker Tip O'Neill and his son, Massachusetts Lieutenant Governor Thomas P. O'Neill III.
 She finished last out of five Democrats who competed in the primary, with 52,464 votes (5.8%).
 She did not run for re-election to the House.